eCook

 4. FULL OF BEANS!

-When the samp is cooked, stir through the drained cannellini and kidney beans.
+When the Samp is cooked, stir through the drained cannellini and kidney beans.
 Cook for a further 5-6 minutes until heated through, stirring occasionally.
-Then, add in a naughty-sized knob of butter, the rinsed spinach, and the grated Italian-style cheese.
+Then, add in a naughty-sized knob of butter, the rinsed Spinach, and the grated Italian-style cheese.
 Stir until the spinach has wilted, then remove from the heat.
 Stir through some seasoning and a squeeze of lemon juice – both to taste.
 Cover with a lid to keep warm until serving.

 5. NUTTY BURNT BUTTER